rosschapman/internetross/blog.md

 I think a lot about Hillel Wayne's blog post [*INSTRUCTIVE AND PERSUASIVE EXAMPLES*](https://www.hillelwayne.com/post/persuasive-examples/) where he does this interpolative critque of a best practice article on unit testing.

 His argument is that "instructive" examples don't make a reader care.
-Persuasive examples, on the other hand, are harder to invent, but better; they explain to you the *why and why not*.
+"Persuasive" examples, on the other hand, are harder to invent, but better.
+They're hard because:

-I like these reasons he lists that make persuasive examples hard:

 > 1) If your example is too simple, people brush it off.
 > 2) If your example is too complicated, people won’t follow.
 They’re also less likely - to trust it, because you complicated example might be concealing a simpler way.
 > 3) If your example is too abstract, people won’t see how it’s useful in practice.
 > 4) If your example is too concrete, people won’t see how it generalizes to their own - problems.

+We see examples of #1 and #4 all of the time in technical writing -- maybe because a lot of it is written for marketing purposes.
+Y'all, let's be careful about how we present anti-patterns and best practices when we're trying to thought leader.
+Often this writing ends up being spec or framework documentation plagiarized and adorned with gifs.
+But without contextual complexity we may be doing a disservice to our fellow humans who dev -- especially less experienced devs.

-I agree with Hillel because it's my experience. *Why* explanations are stickier in my memory.
-I'm less likely to discover an anti-pattern or work my way out from under one if I'm knowledge gathering from articles with rudimentary examples.
+Persuasive examples are harder but the payoff is bigger.
+By *demonstrating* the why and why not, we have a better chance of putting knowledge into a brain and making it stick.
+This is certainly my experience.
+I'm less likely to discover an anti-pattern or work my way out from under one if I'm knowledge gathering from just articles with rudimentary examples.

 To wit.
+(An attempt at a pursuasive example.)

-Just this week I toiled on a bug with a colleague that turned out to be a classic React no-no pattern where an inline function caused a re-render of a Pure Component.
-Now, I've definitely read at least a 3-4 articles on the pitfalls of creating functions inside of `render()`.
+Just this week I toiled on a bug with a colleague that ultimately  turned out to be a case of a classic React anti-pattern where an inline function caused a re-render of a Pure Component.

+Now, I've definitely read at least a 3-4 *instructive* articles on the pitfalls of creating functions inside of `render()`.
 Perf implications and unnecessary function invocations, etc....
 But that insight didn't help my similarly schooled colleague and I get to the bottom of a bug inside a more complex system.
 The root cause only became obvious *after* we did hours of thought-work to pinpoint the problem code.
-We failed spectacularly to bring our deep academic rigor to bear because we weren't working with the familiar sandboxed toy code.
+In other words, we failed spectacularly to bring our academic rigor to bear because we weren't working with the familiar sandboxed toy code from instructive examples.
 Finding problematic inline functions in something like this triviality of Hillel' lament would be much easier:

 ```
 render() {